department-of-veterans-affairs/vagov-content/pages/health-care/copay-rates.md

     links:
     - url: /health-care/pay-copay-bill/
       title: Pay your copay bill
-      description: Find out how to pay your copay bill—and what to do if you're having trouble making payments.
+      description: Find out how to pay your copay bill—and what to do if you disagree with the charges or are having trouble making payments.
     - url: /health-care/about-va-health-benefits/health-care-costs/
       title: Your health care costs
       description: Learn how we assess and verify your income to help determine if you're eligible for VA health care and whether you'll need to pay copays for certain types of care, tests, and medications.